-I use drawing, paint, objects I find immediately around me, torn pages from magazines, old books, bibles and medical books.
-I consider these works to be sketches of memories.
-My photographs are more about value studies, of light and dark.
+I use drawing (scribbly, sketches), paint, materials I find immediately around me, torn pages from magazines, bibles and medical books to capture memories and tell stories.
+My photographs are more about studies of light and dark.
 My work is autobiographical, figurative, but not literal, diverse, introspective, emotive and provocative.
 I hope my personal stories and memories invite you to remember your own.

 I have been drawing for as long as I can remember.
 I dreamed up superheroes in my dad's office that we called the "desk room".
 I drew the back of elderly ladies pillbox netted hats in church, and doodled in the margins of all of my notes in school as if it was the only way I could listen.

 The power of art is unlimited but I am limited.
 Anytime I am asked about a piece, I describe it according to what is significant to me in the world at that time.
 The meaning of art changes as needed and thats why art is important to me.